Krutika-S/Simple-portfolio/README.md

 # Simple-portfolio
-A Simple portfolio using html,css and java
+A Simple portfolio using html,css and js